 An analogy would be trying to make a cake batter with a cake mixer that doesn’t have any batteries.

-As you can imagine, a niacinamide (NAD+) deficiency – which essentially leads to a systematic energy deficiency – is going to negatively impact many different systems in the body.
+As you can imagine, a niacinamide (NAD+) deficiency, which basically leads to a systemic energy deficiency, is going to negatively impact many different parts of the body.

 So a vitamin B3 deficiency is definitely bad news.